berezantev/berezantev.github.io/index.md

 The plot above shows a significant difference between the male and female quotes exposure in all the chosen medias.
 In the majority of cases, about 80% of the quotes are male which highly contrasts with an approximate 20% of women quotes.
 The media that quotes women the most is *buzzfeed* (a left-wing media), but the male quotes are still predominant. *The Washington Times* (a right-wing media), on the other hand, chooses to put forward mostly male speakers.

 {: style="text-align: justify" }
-Generally, the left-wing is characterized by an emphasis on ideas such as freedom, equality, fraternity, rights, progress, reform and internationalism while the right-wing is characterized by an emphasis on notions such as authority, hierarchy, order, duty, tradition, reaction and nationalism.
-Therefore, it does not seem surprising that a left-wing media has the highest percentage of women quotes whilst a right-wing media has the lowest one.
+Earlier we mentioned the difference in ideas that each wing emphasises, therefore, it does not seem surprising that a left-wing media has the highest percentage of women quotes whilst a right-wing media has the lowest one.
 Nevertheless, we would have expected more left-wing medias to quote women as much as they quote men.

 What about the speakers from the feminism dataset?